 15. You played a starring role in your success

 Don’t let feelings of being an ethnic minority, gender differences, or mental disorders make you feel like you’re not successful.
 Gender bias and perceived discrimination can make it harder to break out of minority groups.
 While systemic racism, gender stereotypes, and all types of discrimination are very real, if you think like a victim, you’ll never be a champion.
 Many people have setbacks in life that hold them back mentally.
 It’s the ability to think, “No, I’m going to succeed, no matter what” that gets you to the next level.
 Imposter syndrome is a thought or a feeling.
 It’s not based on any real fact.

 You are the reason you’re successful today.
 Look to the people who made it, who’ve walked a similar path to you.
 If they’re approachable (or not famous), you can reach out to them and ask them how they did it?
 What books did they read?
 What courses did they take?
 How did they break glass ceilings and push forward to achieve the success you’re working towards?
 You can make it and you will succeed in your own way.

 Imposter syndrome is discussed among people ranging from politicians to Hollywood celebrities.
 It refers to the psychological experience of feeling successful because of luck and not due to your qualifications or talent.
 Anyone can be affected by it, whether you are a business executive, actor, student, man, or woman.

 Many people deal with doubt throughout their lives.
 The key is to prevent self-doubt from taking over your existence.
 Believe that you deserve your achievements.
-Equipping yourself with the tools you need to combat negative thoughts and sabotaging influences is an essential step towards a fulfilling life.
+Equipping yourself with the tools you need to combat negative thinking and sabotaging influences is an essential step towards a fulfilling and happy life.